martiabr/putti-plotter-plot/spacestation/README.md

 - [x] Remove all the different open points, just choose center.
 Easy way to force symmetries.
 - [x] Add solar panel
 - [ ] Docking bay should not be larger than capsule it is connected to.
 This should apply to some types.
 Not solar and capsule, but dock and similar things.
 The easy solution to this is just to either 1. apply a min to the height sampling, or perhaps better is 2. have height gain that applies to the prev structure height.
+- [x] add solar panel
+- [ ] Docking bay should not be larger than capsule it is connected to.
+This applies to all things?
+- [ ] do solar panel width/height sampling better
 - [ ] add system for connections between capsules
 - [ ] Width matching
 - [ ] do solar panel width/height sampling better